mayamkay/mayamkay.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: Resume_2024%20(12).pdf
-description: Astrophysics PhD Student with a degree in patisserie and a love for hiking.
+description: Astrophysics PhD Student with a degree in patisserie and a love for hiking. <br>
- - Hard skills in Python, GitHub, and Docker
+ - Hard skills in Python, GitHub, and Docker <br>
- - Passionate about leveraging data science to help combat climate change
+ - Passionate about leveraging data science to help combat climate change <br>
 toc:
   sidebar: left
 ---